wacncontent/CustomizeTool/removeCommentOutput2/articles/best-practices-resource-manager-design-templates.md

 In enterprise IT and SI scenarios, someone must maintain the templates and provide support for the deployed topologies for one or more organizations.
 This additional overhead — different configurations and templates for each customer — is far from desirable.

-You can use these templates to deploy environments in your customer’s Azure subscription, but both corporate IT teams and CSVs typically deploy them into their own subscriptions, using a chargeback function to bill their customers.
+You can use these templates to deploy environments in your customer's Azure subscription, but both corporate IT teams and CSVs typically deploy them into their own subscriptions, using a chargeback function to bill their customers.
 In these scenarios, the goal is to deploy capacity for multiple customers across a pool of subscriptions and keep deployments densely populated into the subscriptions to minimize subscription sprawl—that is, more subscriptions to manage.
 With truly dynamic deployment sizes, achieving this type of density requires careful planning and additional development for scaffolding work on behalf of the organization.

-In addition, you can’t create subscriptions via an API call but must do so manually through the portal.
-As the number of subscriptions increases, any resulting subscription sprawl requires human intervention—it can’t be automated.
+In addition, you can't create subscriptions via an API call but must do so manually through the portal.
+As the number of subscriptions increases, any resulting subscription sprawl requires human intervention—it can't be automated.
 With so much variability in the sizes of deployments, you would have to pre-provision a number of subscriptions manually to ensure subscriptions are available.

 Considering all these factors, a truly free-form configuration is less appealing than at first blush.